dheerajvats21/Java-Basics/JVM - Memory Management.md

 ![noImage](./img/LiveobjectsManagement9.png)

 During Major GC as all objects from all the generation spaces must be traversed to mark them live.
 So During major GC JVM must be following all the nodes from root set without using card tables or anything.
 Card tables were needed only for young generation to get live objects without traversing old generation objects to get live obects in Young generation.
-As during full GC all nodes looked , no Card tables used
+As during full GC all nodes looked , no Card tables must be used.

+Now are we thinking right..
+How would we know ...
+Yess the time has come..
+Lets deep dive into GCs for Majot Garbage Collection.
+They are of 5 types.
+1) Serial GC
+2) Parallel GC
+3) Parallel Old GC (Parallel Compacting GC)
+4) Concurrent Mark & Sweep GC  (or "CMS")
+5) Garbage First (G1) GC

 ###  Serial Versus Parallel Garbage Collectors